 Approach 2: Hash Map (O(n) time, O(n) space)

-The optimal solution uses a hash table to track numbers you have already seen while scanning the array once.
-For each element nums[i], compute its complement target - nums[i].
-Check if that complement already exists in the hash map.
-If it does, you found the required pair and can immediately return the stored index and the current index.
-If it does not, store the current number and its index in the map and continue iterating.
+The optimal solution uses a hash table to track previously seen numbers while scanning the array once.
+For each element nums[i], compute the complement target - nums[i].
+If that complement already exists in the hash map, you have found the pair and can return the stored index along with i.
+If not, store the current value and its index in the map and continue iterating.
+Hash lookups and insertions run in average O(1) time, so processing the entire array takes O(n).
+This approach trades memory for speed, storing up to n elements in the map.
+It’s a classic use of a hash table to convert repeated searches into constant‑time lookups.

 | Approach | Time | Space | When to Use |